 Cost is a significant consideration when looking for assisted living alternatives.
 You’ll have to evaluate the costs specific to your situation and location, but here’s a rough comparison.

-According to Genworth, in 2025, the average cost of assisted living across the U.S. was $5,900 per month!
+According to the 2025 Genworth Cost of Care Survey, the average cost of assisted living across the U.S. was $5,900 per month!
 Exact costs will vary by location, but that's a lot of money.

 That means in some areas, for roughly the price of one year of assisted living, you could buy a MEDCottage that would last many years.
 If this type of caregiving lifestyle works for you, it could save money that could be used for adult day programs, in-home caregivers, or other helpful services.

 Installing a granny pod in your backyard might be a good choice for some older adults and their families.
-If this sounds like something that could work for your situation, consider the local zoning laws, compare costs, and think about lifestyle trade-offs before making a decision.
+If this sounds like it could work for your situation, consider local zoning laws, compare costs, and think about lifestyle trade-offs before making a decision.

 You might also like: